apache/airflow/docs/apache-airflow/dag-run.rst

 When triggering a DAG from the CLI, the REST API or the UI, it is possible to pass configuration for a DAG Run as a JSON blob.

-Example of a parameterized DAG:
+Example of a parameterized DAG using a templated field:

 .. code-block:: python